HL7/fhir-udap-security-ig/input/pagecontent/downloads.md

 The following ZIP file contains a downloadable version of this IG that can be hosted locally:
 [Downloadable Copy](full-ig.zip)

+### Notices

+HL7&reg;, FHIR&reg;, the HL7&reg; logo, and the FHIR&reg; flame design are registered trademarks of Health Level Seven International.
+UDAP&trade; and the gear design are trademarks of UDAP.org.

 ### Credits

 Editor: Luis C. Maas, EMR Direct and UDAP.org